On Chile rivers, Native spirituality and development clash | Federal News Network

 A plant would have raised the river right to the cliffside caves where the ngen lives.
 Atop the cliff is a Mapuche ceremonial compound, including a cemetery, from where souls are believed to travel via underground water flows through the caves, into the Pilmaiquen and on to eventual reincarnation.

+Huichalaf was jailed for several months.
+But she said she doesn’t fear prison because she managed to save the site, where she gathers medicinal herbs and performs sacred ceremonies: “The ngen is still there.”

-Now Statkraft, the Norwegian state-owned energy company that bought the Pilmaiquen projects, is working with the Chilean government to return ownership of the ceremonial compound, said its Chile manager, María Teresa González.
+Statkraft, the Norwegian state-owned energy company that bought the Pilmaiquen projects, is working with the Chilean government to return ownership of the ceremonial compound.
+Construction was stopped after the company realized the proposed plant’s cultural impact was “unacceptable,” said Statkraft’s Chile manager, María Teresa González.

-González said the company learned the importance of engaging Indigenous communities and it’s doing just that with another plant being constructed on the Pilmaiquen, while condemning ongoing violence against its workers.
+González said the company learned the importance of understanding the Indigenous worldview and engaging different communities from the start, and it’s doing just that with another plant being constructed on the Pilmaiquen.

+But she condemned ongoing violence such as the recent burning of a truck carrying a half-dozen workers.
+Nobody has been charged in the late June attack.

 For Huichalaf, the fight continues: “Our big goal is that the companies on the river will leave.”

-Back on the black volcanic field crossed by the Truful Truful, Curin defined his people’s goal in more essential terms.
+Back on the black volcanic field crossed by the Truful Truful, as a snowstorm approached a nearby peak with thousand-year-old araucaria trees, Curin defined his people’s goal in more essential terms.

 “What does the Mapuche world fight for?
 What does the Mapuche world protect?
 Not a world of money,” he said.
 “Mapuche culture is very spiritual, very much of the heart.
 It’s not random that we’re still here.”